Alpakka31/wiktionary-search-app/README.md

-#### Building
+#### Compiling

 Install program dependencies with: `npm install`

-Build the program with: `npm run build`
+Compile the program with: `npm run compile`

-Or build and start it afterwards with one command: `npm run start`
+Or compile and start it afterwards with one command: `npm run start`

 #### Packaging

-Package the program into a Windows executable (.exe): `npm run package`
+Package the program into a portable Windows executable (.exe) and an installer: `npm run dist:win`

-That also creates an installer for the program.
+Package the program into a macOS .dmg file: `npm run dist:macos`

+Package the program into a Linux AppImage format: `npm run dist:linux`